ornao/pp2main/README.md

 - When question is asked map can be clicked to try and answer the question.
 If correct answer is picked, the country lights ip green and if the incorrect country is picked the country lights up red (user-stories: 4).
 A new question appears either if correct country is chosen or user has reached max guesses(3) (user-stories: 5).
 Scores updates depending on how many guesses it took the user to get the right country (1st attempt = 3 points, 2 attempt = 2 points, 3rd attempt = 1 point) (user-stories: 6)

 ### End page
-- Dislays most recent score along with username (user-stories: 2)
+- Displays most recent score along with username (user-stories: 2)
 - Play again button that allow user to restart the game by bringing back to select difficulty screen (user-stories: 10)
-- Wanted to include code for a modal pop up feedback form that was hidden until feedback button was clicked and high scores table which i wpuld have gotten from local storage but i ran out of time.
-This will be future features of the website however.
+- Wanted to include code for a modal pop up feedback form that was hidden until feedback button was clicked and high scores table which I would have gotten from local storage but i ran out of time in my first submission and I felt disheartened on 2nd submission to make any improvements as all the work I put in first time round was not fully appreciated due to minor blunders on my part.
+This will be future features of the website however if I choose to look at it again after the course.

 ### Future features
 - Highscores page